 - Fire/smoke damage

 Standard homeowner insurance policies don't cover floods, earthquakes, sewer backups or damage that occurs because of a lack of maintenance.
 You can get separate policies to obtain this coverage.
 You may be able to add water backup coverage to your existing homeowner insurance policy to help cover sewer backups.

-Insurance cancellations and nonrenewals are not the same things.
-A carrier can’t cancel your policy when it has been in force for 60 days or longer.
+A homeowners insurance cancellation and nonrenewal are not the same things.
+An insurance provider can't cancel your policy when it has been in force for 60 days or longer.
 They can only do so when the following two reasons occur: